eadf/esp_mqtt_lcd/README.md

 esp_iot_sdk_v0.9.4_14_12_19 or higher.

-I've successfully tested this with sdk v0.9.5 (linux makefile).
+I've successfully tested this with sdk v0.9.5 (linux & mac).